 It usually gets served with coconut chutney, and sambhar is ideal for those looking for a light yet satisfying meal.

-Puri Bhaji is a traditional North Indian dish liked by the people in Bangalore.
+Puri Bhaji is a traditional North Indian dish popular in Uttar Pradesh and liked by people in Bangalore.

 It consists of a deep-fried bread puri and a spicy potato curry Bhaji.